 Professionally, I’ve been most interested in supporting learning and life outcomes for underserved students and families, especially immigrant girls and girls of color.
 Those driving concerns have shaped my work as an educator, NPR producer, education technology strategist, foundation consultant, and now as a co-founder of EmbraceRace.

-It is my great joy to be a mom to super reader and planet lover Lola (8) and storyteller and singer Lena (5), and partner to and co-parent with Andrew, who also has many talents and interests!
+It is my great joy to be a mom to super reader and planet lover Lola (11) and storyteller and singer Lena (9), and partner to and co-parent with Andrew, who also has many talents and interests!
 Racially, Andrew is black American and the girls are socially identified as black or mixed.
-So far, they call themselves biracial.

 For my professional details, check out my LinkedIn page here.